 In this section, we will:

-Add GET and POST methods to the /posts
+Add GET and POST methods to the /posts resource to retrieve and add posts.

-Integrate with Lambda functions (getPosts
+Integrate with Lambda functions (getPosts, createPost).

 Enable CORS and deploy the API for use in the frontend.